Jessie Wolf, L.I.C.S.W.

 Children and teens may show depression by being irritable or cranky rather than sad.
 Clinical depression doesn't require profound sadness.
 Rather it can be lack of positive emotion instead of intensely negative feelings.

 People with depression may not recognize or acknowledge their symptoms.
-They may have difficulty seeing the point of getting treatment.
+They also may have difficulty asking for help or recognizing how treatment can help.

 Here's what you can do to help: